Learning Poisson Binomial Distributions: Birg e 's theorem: Learning unimodal distributions

 \section{Birg\'{e}'s theorem: Learning unimodal distributions}

 Here we briefly explain how Theorem~\ref{thm:Birge unimodal} follows from \cite{Birge:97}.
 We assume that the reader is moderately familiar with the paper \cite{Birge:97}.

 Birg\'{e} (see his Theorem~1 and Corollary~1) upper bounds the expected variation distance between the target distribution (which he denotes $f$) and the hypothesis distribution that is constructed by his algorithm (which he denotes $\hat{f}_n$; it should be noted, though, that his ``$n$'' parameter denotes the number of samples used by the algorithm, while we will denote this by ``$m$'', reserving ``$n$'' for the domain $\{1,\dots,n\}$ of the distribution).
 More precisely, \cite{Birge:97} shows that this expected variation distance is at most that of the Grenander estimator (applied to learn a unimodal distribution when the mode is known) plus a lower-order term.
 For our Theorem~\ref{thm:Birge unimodal} we take Birg\'{e}'s ``$\eta$'' parameter to be $\eps$.
-With this choice of $\eta,$ by the results of \cite{Birge:87,Birge:87b} bounding the expected error of the Grenander estimator, if $m=O(\log(n)/\eps^3)$ samples are used in Birg\'{e}'s algorithm then the expected variation distance between the target distribution and his hypothesis distribution is at most $O(\eps).$ To go from expected error $\eps$ to an $\eps$-accurate hypothesis with probability $1-\delta$, we run the above-described algorithm $O(\log(1/\delta))$ times so that with probability at least $1-\delta$ some hypothesis obtained is $\eps$-accurate.
-Then we use our hypothesis testing procedure of Lemma~\ref{lem:choosehypothesis}, or, more precisely, the extension provided in Lemma~\ref{lem:log-cover-size}, to identify an $O(\eps)$-accurate hypothesis.
-(The use of Lemma~\ref{lem:log-cover-size} is why the running time of Theorem~\ref{thm:Birge unimodal} depends quadratically on $\log(1/\delta)$.)
+With this choice of $\eta,$ by the results of \cite{Birge:87,Birge:87b} bounding the expected error of the Grenander estimator, if $m=O(\log(n)/\eps^3)$ samples are used in Birg\'{e}'s algorithm then the expected variation distance between the target distribution and his hypothesis distribution is at most $O(\eps).$ To go from expected error ${O(\eps)}$ to an ${O(\eps)}$-accurate hypothesis with probability at least $1-\delta$, we run the above-described algorithm $O(\log(1/\delta))$ times so that with probability at least $1-\delta$ some hypothesis obtained is ${O(\eps)}$-accurate.
+Then we use our hypothesis testing procedure of Lemma~\ref{lem:choosehypothesis}, or, more precisely, the extension provided in Lemma~\ref{lem:log-cover-size}, to identify an $O(\eps)$-accurate hypothesis {from within this pool of $O(\log(1/\delta))$ hypotheses}.
+(The use of Lemma~\ref{lem:log-cover-size} is why the running time of Theorem~\ref{thm:Birge unimodal} depends quadratically on $\log(1/\delta)$ {and why the sample complexity contains the second ${\frac 1 {\eps^2}} \log {\frac 1 \delta} \log \log {\frac 1 \delta}$ term.})